Perry Bellegarde: Background

-Born in 1961 at the Fort Qu'Appelle Indian Hospital in Fort Qu'Appelle, Saskatchewan, he was raised on the Little Black Bear Indian reserve.
+Born in 1962 at the Fort Qu'Appelle Indian Hospital in Fort Qu'Appelle, Saskatchewan, to Charles Bellegarde and Mary Yvonne Bellerose, Perry Bellegarde was raised on the Little Black Bear Indian reserve.
 He attended elementary and secondary schools in the nearby towns of Goodeve and Balcarres.
 After high school he attended the Saskatchewan Federated Indian College (now the First Nations University of Canada).
 Later he studied business administration at the University of Regina.

 Following graduation, he worked as director of personnel for the Indian Institute of Technologies.

 Political career

 In 1986 Bellegarde became active in tribal politics, and was elected to the Touchwood–File Hills–Qu’Appelle Tribal Council.
 In 1988 he was elected to the Presidency of that council, and he began an initiative to transfer management of the government's Fort Qu’Appelle Indian Hospital to First Nations control.
 In addition, he initiated and implemented the establishment of a new urban service delivery centre for First Nations people in the city of Regina.

 Bellegarde has been recognized numerous times for his work as a First Nations leader.
 He has been awarded the Canada 125 Medal, the Saskatchewan Centennial Medal, and the Queen's Golden and Diamond Jubilee Medals.
-In 2018, the Province of Saskatchewan honored Bellegarde with the Saskatchewan Order of Merit (SOM).
+In 2018, the province of Saskatchewan honored Bellegarde with the Saskatchewan Order of Merit (SOM).